Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-28-How-to-play-Minecraft-pe-servers-By-MineServer-APP.md

 **How to register/login/password?**
 1. You need to register when entering the server.
 2. When you entering the server, note that registration on-screen help information.
-3. The common method is to enter "/register password" in MCPE chat window.
+3. The common method is to enter "/register password" or “password” in MCPE chat window.

 **How to become a VIP?**
 You need to contact the owner/admin/op of the server.